atapazD/cicdworkflows/README.md

 # cicdworkflows
-Here is where I house my reusable pipelines that I can use for other projects I decide to build
+Here is where I house my reusable pipelines that I can use for other projects I decide to build.